kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Apple doesn't reveal much about the relevance algorithm that determines the ranking for Spotlight search results, but it has said that *engagement* with content will be taken into consideration.
 If users tap on (or otherwise engage with) your search results, relative to all other search results your website will rank higher.

 To this end, Apple recommends adding markup for structured data, to allow Spotlight to provide richer search results.
 Let's see this in action.

-In your text editor of choice, go back to **/videos/talk-ray-wenderlich-teamwork.html** and below the `meta` tag you added earlier to enable Smart App Banners, add the following:
+In your text editor of choice, go back to **/videos/talk-ray-wenderlich-teamwork.html** and add the following  below the `meta` tag you added earlier:

 ```html
 <meta property="og:image" content="http://www.rwdevcon.com/assets/images/videos/talk-ray-wenderlich-teamwork.jpg" />